Legal Status & Verifiable IDs

 Our Transparency Commitments

 100% of your donation goes to the announced campaign.
-Operations, development, and salary expenses are covered by founder capital and corporate donations.
+Stripe processing fees, operations, development, and salary expenses are covered separately by founder capital and corporate donations — not deducted from your gift.
+See footnote at bottom of page.

 PCI-DSS Level 1 Payments